 Most children and young people assume they are safe when using the internet because they are in their own home.
 They will usually assume that the person they are chatting with is who they say they are and most of the time this is true.
 However, the only way to protect young people is to teach them to understand the online environment - including the risks it poses - so that they can learn to stay safe themselves.
-This is even more important now that the internet is available on many mobile phones.
-We also have to remember that some Explorers now have access to mobile phones so it is important to share good practice with all ages in an appropriate format.
+We also have to remember that some Explorers now have access to smartphones so it is important to share good practice with all ages in an appropriate format.